KIRANKUMAR7296/Snowflake/Architecture.md

 ### Virtual Warehouse Sizes

+In Snowflakes server are considerd as credit per hour.

 1. `XS`: Only 1 server of small size for Simple queries (If we run complex query it will take more time to execute)
 2. `S`: 2 servers
 3. `M`: 4 servers